Hillsborough County Schools Approves Emergency Financial Plan

 She says that’s because of the district’s recent financial deficit.
 Previously the district needed $86 million, but over the last month, it made budget and job cuts to bring that number down to $10 million.

-Deputy Superintendent, Michael Kemp, says “We do need to make sure we follow all of the recommendations to ensure we are not in this situation again.”READ MORE: Man Charged With Manslaughter After Killing His Roommate
+HCPS Deputy Superintendent, Michael Kemp, says “We do need to make sure we follow all of the recommendations to ensure we are not in this situation again.”READ MORE: Panic-Buying Causes Temporary Shutdown Of Several Bay Area Gas Stations

 On Monday, the district received $101 million in emergency money from the state, covering the $10 million deficit.
 Tuesday, the Hillsborough County School Board approved to send the Florida Department of Education a new financial plan with that money included, to avoid a state takeover.